Plastocyanin

 Plastocyanin is a copper-containing protein that mediates electron-transfer.
-It is found in a variety of plants, where it participates in photosynthesis.
+It is found in a variety of plants, where it participates in the Light-Dependent Reactions of photosynthesis.
 The protein is a prototype of the blue copper proteins, a family of intensely blue-colored metalloproteins.
 Specifically, it falls into the group of small type I blue copper proteins called "cupredoxins".

 Function

 In photosynthesis, plastocyanin transfers an electron from the cytochrome f of the cytochrome b_{6}f complex, to the P700+ from photosystem I. Cytochrome b_{6}f complex and photosystem I are both membrane-bound proteins with residues exposed on the thylakoid lumen.
 Cytochrome f acts as an electron donor, while P700+ accepts electrons from reduced plastocyanin.

 Structure

 The copper site in plastocyanin, with the four amino acids that bind the metal labelled.

 Plastocyanin was the first of the blue copper proteins to be characterised by X-ray crystallography.
 It features an eight-stranded antiparallel β-barrel containing one copper center.

 Structures of the protein from poplar, algae, parsley, spinach, and French bean plants have been characterized crystallographically.
 In all cases, the binding site is generally conserved.
 Bound to the copper center are four ligands: the imidazole groups of two histidine residues (His37 and His87), the thiolate of Cys84, and the thioether of Met92.
 The geometry of the copper binding site is described as a ‘distorted tetrahedral’.
 The Cu-S (Cys) contact is much shorter (207 picometers) than Cu-S (Met) (282 pm) bond.
 The elongated Cu-thioether bond appears to destabilise the Cu^{II} state, thereby enhancing its oxidizing power.
 The blue colour (597 nm peak absorption) is assigned to a charge transfer transition from S_{pπ} to Cudx^{2}-y^{2}.

 In the reduced form of plastocyanin, His-87 becomes protonated.

 While the molecular surface of the protein near the copper binding site varies slightly, all plastocyanins have a hydrophobic surface surrounding the exposed histidine of the copper binding site.
 In plant plastocyanins, acidic residues are located on either side of the highly conserved tyrosine-83.
 Algal plastocyanins, and those from vascular plants in the family Apiaceae, contain similar acidic residues, but are shaped differently from those of plant plastocyanins – they lack residues 57 and 58.
 In cyanobacteria, the distribution of charged residues on the surface is different from eukaryotic plastocyanins, and variations among different bacterial species is large.
 Many cyanobacterial plastocyanins have 107 amino acids.
 Although the acidic patches are not conserved in bacteria, the hydrophobic patch is always present.
 These hydrophobic and acidic patches are believed to be the recognition/binding sites for the other proteins involved in electron transfer.